risk-first/website/thinking/Just-Risk.md

 # Just Risk

-In this section, I am going to propose the idea that everything you do on a software project is Risk Management.
+In this section, I am going to propose the idea that _everything_ productive you do on a software project is Risk Management.

 In the [Development Process](Development-Process.md) section, we observed that all the activities in a simple methodology had a part to play in exposing different risks.
 They worked to manage risk prior to them creating bigger problems in production.